Last update: October, 2007

 While I've called these phonological "problems", they aren't "problems" at all if you're properly prepared for them.
 With practice, you can simply adapt to hear "gissami" and interpret it as "gacchāmi" (in this instance, the monk speaking would be Burmese); but the available Pali textbooks do little or nothing to help the student prepare to deal with these issues, and it is rare to find a vernacular language textbook written by someone with enough specialized knowledge to say anything useful about Pali.

-Although the observations I can offer below are by no means exhaustive (and, NB, I hope to expand this part of the website over time), they may be numerous enough to seem rather discouraging (depending upon the attitude of the student).
+Although the observations I can offer below are by no means exhaustive, they may be numerous enough to seem rather discouraging (depending upon the attitude of the student).
 If you have "grown up" on Romanized Pali, imagining that you would hear the langauge (in Asia) the way it looks on the printed page of European editions, you may well wonder how it is possible to undertand Pali chanting at all; the answer is that it is quite easy, provided you have already memorized the passage being recited.

 The Burmese pronunciation of Pali can be summed up in two aspects: the fairly consistent consonant-substitutions, and the inconsistent, context-sensitive vowel changes.